Muirfield/pocketmine-plugins/GrabBag/README.md

     * Developer tools: echo, rem, expand, onevent, pmscript/rc, trace
     * Server management: wall
   * JoinMgr: reserved slots, initial armor and items, always spawn
-  * New module: keep inventory
+  * New modules: custom-death and merge-slots
   * CmdSpectator is now deprecated
   * libcommon is embedded and usable.
 Replaces a separate libcommon library.
 * 2.3.0: Update, new functionality and API